bitsofcotton/bitsofcotton/README-shadow.md

 My machine might be infected in low level architecture, so some of the repository will be sand castle when attacked by the attacker who has the connection to the manifacture.
 Even if we implement virtual machines on the system, if the code is watched by the attacker nor some pipe/display is cracked, the integrity isn't supported in any which way because former one rewrites the behavior, latter one rewrites all of the i/o.

+A pipe or i/o condition is reduced when we work with prng/cryption, however to show the result and to input the data, we cannot avoid them from pipe or i/o raw operation on the system.
+All we can avoid is to separate vm executables to make it hard tracking data flows nor separate machines / systems.

 Especially in the test next one-step prediction causes some of hypothesis to be balanced in near artificially, even the test series before upload can work, after then, not the first some step but after some long range broken result.
 So if this is from the infection, implement something goes to mean nothing on my machine.
 They're reduced into the condition rand ... \| head ... works well, rand ... \| ... works bad...